MSLNZ/msl-equipment/docs/schema/register.md

 ```

 A register behaves like a sequence of [Equipment][] items.
-You can iterate over the sequence,
+You can get the number of items in the sequence and iterate over the sequence,

 ```pycon
 >>> len(register)